-Upon receipt of successful location response from the GMLC or the AMF or the UDM, the NEF shall create or update the "Individual Monitoring Event Subscription" resource and then send an HTTP POST or PUT response to the AF as defined in clause 4.4.2.2 of 3GPP TS 29.122 [4].
-Upon receipt of the location Report from the GMLC or the AMF, the NEF shall determine the monitoring event subscription associated with the corresponding Monitoring Event Report as defined in clause 4.4.2.3 of 3GPP TS 29.122 [4].
+5) upon receipt of successful location response from the GMLC or the AMF or the UDM, the NEF shall create or update the "Individual Monitoring Event Subscription" resource and then send an HTTP POST or PUT response to the AF as defined in clause 4.4.2.2 of 3GPP TS 29.122 [4].
+Upon receipt of the location Report from the GMLC or the AMF, the NEF shall determine the monitoring event subscription associated with the corresponding Monitoring Event Report as defined in clause 4.4.2.3 of 3GPP TS 29.122 [4]; and

-In order to delete a previous active configured monitoring event subscription at the NEF, the AF shall send an HTTP DELETE message to the NEF to the resource "Individual Monitoring Event Subscription" which is received in the response to the request that has created the monitoring events subscription resource.
-The NEF shall interact with the GMLC or the AMF or the UDM to remove the request, upon receipt of the successful response from the GMLC or the AMF or the UDM, the NEF shall delete the active resource "Individual Monitoring Event Subscription" addressed by the URI and send an HTTP response to the AF with a "204 No Content" status code, or a "200 OK" status code including the monitoring event report if received;
+6) in order to delete a previous active configured monitoring event subscription at the NEF, the AF shall send an HTTP DELETE message to the NEF to the resource "Individual Monitoring Event Subscription" which is received in the response to the request that has created the monitoring events subscription resource.
+The NEF shall interact with the GMLC or the AMF or the UDM to remove the request, upon receipt of the successful response from the GMLC or the AMF or the UDM, the NEF shall delete the active resource "Individual Monitoring Event Subscription" addressed by the URI and send an HTTP response to the AF with a "204 No Content" status code, or a "200 OK" status code including the monitoring event report if received.

-- Based on local regulations' requirements and operator policies, user consent management specified in Annex V of 3GPP TS 33.501 [6] may be required for EDGE applications to access the Nnef_EventExposure API for UE's location retrieval.
+- based on local regulations' requirements and operator policies, user consent management specified in Annex V of 3GPP TS 33.501 [6] may be required for EDGE applications to access the Nnef_EventExposure API for UE's location retrieval.
 When it is the case and the NEF is used by the Edge Enabler Layer entities to access 3GPP 5GC services, the NEF acts as the consent enforcement entity, as specified in clause 5.1.3 of 3GPP TS 33.558 [56];

-When user consent management shall be carried out for EDGE applications, then:
+- when user consent management shall be carried out for EDGE applications, then:

 1) if the AF (e.g. Edge Enabler Server) does not support the "UserConsentRevocation" feature or does not indicate its support for this feature in the HTTP POST request to create a new "Individual Monitoring Event Subscription" resource with the "monitoringType" attribute set to "LOCATION_REPORTING", the NEF shall reject the request and respond to the AF with an HTTP "403 Forbidden" status code with the response body including a ProblemDetails data structure containing the "CONSENT_REVOCATION_NOT_SUPPORTED" application error within the "cause" attribute;